Laki: Consequences in Iceland

 The consequences for Iceland, known as the Móðuharðindin /is/ (mist hardships), were disastrous.
-An estimated 20% of the population died in the famine after the fissure eruptions ensued with about 8,000 excess deaths.
-Approximately 80% of sheep (190,500 head), 50% of cattle (11,500 head) and 50% of horses (28,000 head) died because of dental fluorosis and skeletal fluorosis from the 8 million tons of fluorine that were released.
+An estimated 20% of the population died in the famine after the fissure eruptions ensued, with about 8,000 excess deaths.
+About 80% of sheep (190,500 head), 50% of cattle (11,500 head), and 50% of horses (28,000 head) died because of dental and skeletal fluorosis from the 8 million tons of fluorine that were released.
 Milk yields halved.
-The livestock deaths were primarily caused by eating contaminated grass, while humans deaths were from the subsequent famine not fluorine poisoning.
+The livestock deaths were primarily caused by eating contaminated grass, while the humans' deaths were from the subsequent famine, not fluorine poisoning.

 The parish minister and provost of Vestur-Skaftafellssýsla, Jón Steingrímsson (1728–1791), grew famous for the eldmessa /is/ ("fire mass") that he delivered on 20 July 1783.
-The church farm of Kirkjubæjarklaustur was endangered by a branch of the lava flow that halted not far from the farm while the Rev. Jón and his parishioners were worshipping in the church.
+The church farm of Kirkjubæjarklaustur was endangered by a branch of the lava flow that halted not far from the farm, while the Rev. Jón and his parishioners were worshipping in the church.
 The spot at which the lava diverted away from the church became known thereafter as Eldmessutangi /is/ ("Fire Mass Point").

 This past week, and the two prior to it, more poison fell from the sky than words can describe: ash, volcanic hairs, rain full of sulfur and saltpeter, all of it mixed with sand.
 The snouts, nostrils, and feet of livestock grazing or walking on the grass turned bright yellow and raw.
 All water went tepid and light blue in color and gravel slides turned grey.
-All the earth's plants burned, withered and turned grey, one after another, as the fire increased and neared the settlements.
+All the earth's plants burned, withered, and turned grey, one after another, as the fire increased and neared the settlements.